Travel Information

 to offices or public buildings tend to be hidden away, out

-of sight, or under lock and key.
-Indoor plumbing is a rarity
+of sight, and/or under lock and key.
+Indoor plumbing in houses

-the private dwelling you might be visiting.
-An exception to
+located behind the private dwelling you might be visiting.

 |